MicrosoftDocs/cpp-docs/docs/mfc/reference/cprintdialogex-class.md

 ### Parameters
  `dwFlags`
  One or more flags you can use to customize the settings of the dialog box, combined using the bitwise OR operator.
 For example, the **PD_ALLPAGES** flag sets the default print range to all pages of the document.
-See the [PRINTDLGEX](http://msdn.microsoft.com/library/windows/desktop/ms646844) structure in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)] for more information on these flags.
+See the [PRINTDLGEX](http://msdn.microsoft.com/library/windows/desktop/ms646844) structure in the Windows SDK for more information on these flags.

  `pParentWnd`
  A pointer to the dialog box's parent or owner window.